• Home

 Best Places to Hang Your New Pendant Light

-Once you’ve crafted your DIY pendant light, where should you put it?
-These lights are versatile.
-They work in so many different rooms of a house.
+When you’ve crafted your DIY pendant light, where should you put it?
+These lights are versatile and work in so many different rooms of a house.
 If you don’t create it with somewhere in your house in mind (or you’ve purchased enough supplies to make extra), here are some other places you can put them.

 · In a reading corner